 Time to plan for that special Cinco de Mayo meal.
 Great tasting grilled flank steak fajita with less than 30 minutes of actual work.
 Take it out for a spin today.

 Start with a spiced up Mexican marinade for both the flank steak and veggies for your fajitas.
 Then sear the steak over high heat while cooking the vegetables in the marinade on the stovetop.

 Really good.
 A solid five from my wife and me.

 Notes: Flank steak must only be seared and served rare or close to it.
 Do not over cook it.
 I think a thermometer is a must here.
 Grills vary, and thickness of meat varies so let’s be careful out there.

 Start with a good quality flank steak about 1 1/2 pounds.
 Trim of needed.

 Prep veggies.
 One green and a red pepper cut into strips.
 One medium onion cut into slices

-In a 1 gallon zip-lock bag combine the juice of two limes, 4 tablespoons olive oil, 4 cloves crushed garlic, 1 teaspoon coarse salt, 1 1/2 teaspoon cumin.
+In a 1-gallon zip-lock bag combine the juice of two limes, four tablespoons olive oil, four cloves crushed garlic, one teaspoon coarse salt, 1 1/2 teaspoon cumin.
 Mix well and add the cut veggies and the flank steak.
 Refrigerate for 3 hours or more.

-About 30 minutes prior to cooking, remove the flank steak and rest at room temperature.
-Also preheat grill on high.
+About 30 minutes before cooking, remove the flank steak and rest at room temperature.
+Also, preheat grill on high.
 Clean and oil grates.

-When the meat is done, allow to rest for 5 minutes before cutting cross grain into thin slices.
+When the meat is done, allow to rest for 5 minutes before cutting across grain into thin slices.